Kiva-Entertainment/yohk/README.txt

 -------
 This project is a grid-based SRPG videogame, similar to Chess/FFTactics/Disgaea/Fire-Emblem.

+Yohk is ideally a 2 person game.
+A single game typically takes 10-60 minutes, depending on which units are used and what win condition the players decide upon.

 To play, you must have version 2.69 (current) of Blender, which can be downloaded for free here: http://www.blender.org/download/
 Open battlefield.blend with Blender and press p to begin playing.